 About the Club

-Founded in 1974 by the late Shihan Fumio Toyoda, the Northwestern University Aikido Club (formally Zanshinkan dojo) is a club dedicated to practicing the martial art of aikido.
+Founded in 1974 by the late Shihan Fumio Toyoda, the Northwestern University Aikido Club (formally Zanshinkan Dojo) is a club dedicated to practicing the martial art of aikido.
 All Northwestern undergraduates, graduate students, staff members, and faculty are welcome to join the club.
 No experience is necessary, and you may join during any time of the year.

 For information on our instructors please visit the People section.